Wintellect/MSLearn/Introduction to Git/includes/03-start-a-project.md

 	Git responds by saying "Nothing to commit."
 It also says "On branch master" indicating that "master," which is presently the only branch, is the current branch.
 So far, so good.

-1. Use an `ls` command to show the contents of the project directory:
+1. Use an `ls` command to show the contents of the working tree:

 	```bash
 	ls -aF
 	```

 	Confirm that the directory contains a subdirectory named ".git."
-This is the directory in which Git stores metadata for the working tree.
+(You won't see it unless you use the `-a` option with `ls` -- Linux normally hides filenames that start with a period.)
+This is Git's *repository*, the directory in which Git stores metadata and history for the working tree.

 You typically don't do anything with the ".git" directory directly.
 Git updates the metadata there as the status of the working tree changes.
 This directory is hands-off for you, but it's incredibly important to Git.

 ## Create and add (stage) a file

-Git doesn't do much with empty directories, so let's add a file to the project directory to serve as the home page for the Web site.
+Git doesn't do much with empty directories, so let's add a file to the working tree to serve as the home page for the Web site.

 1. Use a [`touch`](https://linux.die.net/man/1/touch) command to create a file named **index.html**: